transentis/bptk_py/README.md

 Next to providing the necessary SD and ABM language constructs to build simulation models directly in Python, the framework also includes a compiler for transpiling System Dynamics models conforming to the XMILE standard into Python code.

-This means you can build models in a XMILE-compatible visual modeling environment (such as [Stella](http://www.iseesystems.com) or [iThink](http://www.iseesystems.com))) and then use them _independently_ in an Python environment.
+This means you can build models in a XMILE-compatible visual modeling environment (such as [Stella](http://www.iseesystems.com) or [iThink](http://www.iseesystems.com)) and then use them _independently_ in an Python environment.

-The best way to get started with BPTK-Py is our tutorial, which contains a number of simulation models and Jupyter notebooks that illustrate how to use BPTK.
-You can clone or download the tutorial from our [git repository](https://github.com/transentis/bptk_py_tutorial/) on Github.
+The best way to get started with BPTK-Py is to read the [Quickstart](https://bptk.transentis.com/quickstart/quickstart.html) that is part ot the extensive [online documentation](http://bptk.transentis.com).
+The Quickstart provides a _single page_ overview of all the computational modeling techniques supported by BPTK.

 ## Main Features